Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/weight_paint/options.rst

 Restrict
    This option limits the influence of painting to vertices belonging (even with weight 0) to the selected vertex group.
-X-mirror
+X Mirror
-   Use the X-mirror option for mirrored painting on groups that have symmetrical names, like with extension ".R"/ ".L" or "_R" / "_L".
+   Use the X Mirror option for mirrored painting on groups that have symmetrical names, like with extension ".R"/ ".L" or "_R" / "_L".
    If a group has no mirrored counterpart, it will paint symmetrically on the active group itself.
    You can read more about the naming convention in